acidicoala/ScreamAPI/README.md

 <details><summary><b>Hook mode</b></summary>

 In **Hook** mode ScreamAPI DLL is injected into the game process and dynamically patches the functions of interest in the original DLL, leaving the rest untouched.
 The unlocker DLL can be loaded automatically by exploiting DLL search order, which is what project Koaloader is used for.
 Koaloader DLL can be disguised as a system DLL, so that it can be automatically loaded by the game.
 In turn, Koaloader will load the ScreamAPI DLL.
 This has the advantage of not modifying any binary files on the disc, hence the unlocker will remain intact after updates.
 It should be also easier to install for some users.
-The only disadvantage is that Koaloader requires per-game configuration.
-Below are the instructions for the Hook mode (in combination with Koaloader):
+The only disadvantage is that Koaloader requires per-game setup.
+Below are the instructions for the Hook mode (in combination with Koaloader and its `auto_load` feature):

 1. Download the latest ScreamAPI release zip from [GitHub Releases].
-2. Open up the downloaded zip, unpack the _EOSSDK-Win64(32)-Shipping.dll_ and rename it however you like, for example to *ScreamAPI.dll*
+2. Open up the downloaded zip, unpack the _EOSSDK-Win64(32)-Shipping.dll_ and rename it to *ScreamAPI.dll*
-3. Place the ScreamAPI DLL anywhere you like, for example in game's root directory.
+3. Place the ScreamAPI DLL in game directory or any of its parent directories.
 4. Download the latest Koaloader release zip from [GitHub Releases](https://github.com/acidicoala/Koaloader/releases/latest).
 5. Pick a DLL that is supported by the target game.
 In this example, we will select *version-64/version.dll*.
 Place this DLL in the game directory where a game first attempts to find a DLL, such as the game's binary directory.
-6. Place the `Koaloder.json` config file next to the Koaloader DLL and configure Koaloader as described in its [README](https://github.com/acidicoala/Koaloader/blob/master/README.md).
-Most importantly, set the `modules` option to point to the path of the ScreamAPI dll:
-     ```json
-    "modules": [
-        {
-          "path": "ScreamAPI.dll"
-        }
-    ]
-    ```

 You can also find an example setup [here](https://cs.rin.ru/forum/viewtopic.php?p=2548344#p2548344)
 </details>